 Even well-performing markets are subject to volatility, and uninterrupted rising markets are rare in the long-term.
 As equity markets rise, fears and volatility along the way are common.
 Bull (or rising) markets often overcome many fears throughout their lifetimes—we refer to this fear phenomenon as climbing the “wall of worry.”

 As certain events unfold—such as geopolitical tensions, elections or natural disasters—equities may face some short-term price swings due to mounting uncertainty.
-Fortunately, these types of events are often not big or bad enough to cause a full-fledged bear market—market decline of roughly 20% or more—so the important factor is having the discipline to weather the storm.
+Fortunately, these types of events are often not big or bad enough to cause a full-fledged bear market— a fundamentally driven market decline of roughly 20% or more—so the important factor is having the discipline to weather the storm.

 Bull markets commonly endure one or multiple equity market corrections—a phrase we characterise as sharp, fear-based market decline of roughly -10% to -20% amid a larger bull market.
 These corrections are usually based on psychological factors or false fears—not fundamentals—and tend to be fleeting.
 Corrections are common in bull market years, but many investors are still thrown by them.